 Partnerships:

 To what extent has the programme sustained and expanded the linkages and partnerships with civil society, government, development partners and other stakeholders at country, regional and global level?

+To what extent the programme improved the partnership among the FFPOs and the FFF and among the FFPOs across countries.

 Internal and external coherence:

-How coherent are the programme activities vis-à-vis other initiatives implemented by FAO (Strategic Programmes, Country Programme Frameworks, Regional Intitatives, Voluntary Guidelines on Tenure, VGGTs, etc.)?
+How coherent are the programme activities vis-à-vis other initiatives implemented by FAO and FFF partners (Strategic Programmes, Country Programme Frameworks, Regional Intitatives, Voluntary Guidelines on Tenure, VGGTs, etc.)?

-To what extent is the programme coherent with other initiatives and policies undertaken by Governments and other development partners?
+To what extent is the programme coherent with other initiatives and policies undertaken by Governments and the development partners (IIED,IUCN,AgriCord)?

+To what extent the programme is coherent with coherence with the strategies and priorities of the FFPOs and the organisations that represent them?

 Organizanional effectiveness:

-To what extent is the current governance structure efficient in providing overall policy guidance and direction to the management team?
+To what extent is the current governance structure effective in providing overall policy guidance and direction to the management team?

-How efficient is the current operational modality contributing to the achievement of the programme outcomes?
+How effective is the current operational modality in ensuring the outputs contribute to the overall achievement of the programme outcomes?

-Is the monitoring and learning system adequate to achieve its main objectives?
+How effective is the monitoring and learning system in adequately achieving its main objectives?

+How effective has the programme been in improving gender equality and equityas part of its key objectives?

+How effective has the programme been in improving the inclusion of indigenous peoples and youth in the design and implementation of the programme?

+Efficiency of delivery

+How efficient is the collaboration between the programme management team partners in implementing the programme?

+How efficient is the programme in ensuring inputs (money, human resources, activities) are converted into the desired outputs?

+How cost effective is the programme in maximizing its impact on climate resilient livelihoods (trees and hectares) and improved livelihoods (people and FFPO’s)?

 Sustainability: